 - Images: Pictures sell, particularly those which are professional, eye-catching and show the product being used.
 This helps the buyers to imagine themselves using the product in their daily lives.

 Use ‘pay per click’

 Pay per Click adverts can be an important tool in getting your product in front of buyers, but they can also be a waste of money.
 These are the advertisements you see at the top of the pages.
 They are a good and direct way to get your product seen by more people, but you have to make sure that it’s the right people.

 Research the market.
 Identify potential keywords for your products and develop advertisements to hit them.
 This can be an ongoing process; the more keywords you identify the more ways you will find to attract your customers.

 Try going for long tail rather than short tail key-phrases.
-These are longer phrases which say much more about what product a buyer is looking for.
+These are longer phrases that say much more about what product a buyer is looking for.
 So, a short-tail keyword would be something along the lines of ‘teapot’.
 A long-tail version would be ‘blue long handled teapot’.
-Long form words are more descriptive and they often lead to higher conversion rates.
+Long-form words are more descriptive and they often lead to higher conversion rates.